BlackRock's president faces climate questions at New York event

-NEW YORK, Feb 16 (Reuters) - A BlackRock live webcast was interrupted several times on Thursday after questions on BlackRock's climate change responsibilities interrupted a speech by President Robert Kapito.
+Feb 16 (Reuters) - BlackRock Inc BLK.N President Robert Kapito's remarks during a financial conference on Thursday were interrupted several times by questions on the company's climate change responsibilities.

 Kapito was talking about bonds at the Bank of America Securities Financial Services Conference in New York when someone at the event shouted questions about BlackRock’s responsibility to exit investments in fossil fuels.